 The next step on how to set up a data room is mapping out the sections and folders within it.
 Come up with the most logical and easy-to-comprehend organizational model for your case.
 Color-code and compartmentalize as much as possible.

-Pro tip: Picture a physical storage facility to plan the VDR’s outline in the most straightforward way.
+Pro tip: Picture a physical storage facility to plan the data room software outline in the most straightforward way.

 Step 5: Upload the files

 Fill the pre-designed folder structure with the required documents and files.
 Pay special attention to naming and indexing the items.

 Pro tip: the best data room features for effortless and fast file upload are Drag&Drop and Bulk Uploading.